Greater stick-nest rat: Reintroductions and conservation programs

 There are introduced or reintroduced populations established on St Peter Island in the Nuyts Archipelago, Reevesby Island and Salutation Island.

 A reintroduced population at Arid Recovery, a fenced reserve at Roxby Downs in South Australia, persisted for over 20 years, but is now believed to be locally extinct, following periods of drought, high temperatures, degradation of food plants by over-abundant burrowing bettongs, and the reintroduction of the predatory western quoll.

 Reintroduction attempts began at a fenced landscape within NSW's Mallee Cliffs National Park in September 2020, with the species observed as persisting during formal monitoring in 2023.

-The species was reintroduced to Dirk Hartog Island in May 2021, with early monitoring suggesting ongoing survival.
+The species was reintroduced to Dirk Hartog Island in May 2021, with animals sourced from Salutation Island and the Franklin Islands.
+The site is modelled to have a potential carrying capacity of approximately 10,000 rats, which if ever reached, would make Dirk Hartog Island by far the largest extant population of the species.
+As of 2025, the species appears to be absent from its initial release sites, with the only known population now clustered around a birrida salt pan marked by natural limestone sinkholes and cavities.
+With numerous active stick nests found within the crevices, it is believed these underground refugia may have helped the remaining rats survive recent extreme heat.

 A high proportion of reintroduction attempts for the species have not been successful.
 Attempts to reintroduce the species failed at Faure Island and Heirisson Prong in Western Australia, at Yookamurra Sanctuary and Venus Bay Conservation Park in South Australia, and at Scotia Sanctuary and Sturt National Park in NSW.

 A series of translocations to the fenced Mount Gibson Sanctuary in Western Australia appear to have failed.
 Following an estimated population peak of 55 rats in 2023, severe heat and drought conditions coincided with a dramatic population collapse.
 After February 2024, only one specimen could be located, with the species now likely to have become functionally extinct at the site.